CZ-NIC/knot-resolver/doc/dev/build.rst

 .. tip::

-   For development, it is recommended to run the manager using the procedure described in `manager/README.md <https://gitlab.nic.cz/knot/knot-resolver/-/blob/master/manager/README.md>`_.
+   For development, it is recommended to run the manager using the procedure described in :ref:`manager-dev-env`.

 ************